EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Grab a place to stay before you head out for the day—they go fast.
 If you like camping be sure and check out both Interstate parks on either side of the St. Croix River in Taylors Falls and St. Croix Falls.
 If you prefer a rustic, woodsy stay, check out the heavily wooded Waub-O-Jeeg campground, which is a little off the beaten path.
 Can’t sleep without a soft pillow and air-conditioning—check out the Holiday Inn Express in St. Croix Falls, which is only minutes from many fun activities.
-If you’re looking for something a little different then your typical hotel the Luminaries Lodging and the Lambs Inn are fun choices.
-The Luminaries Lodging is a bed and breakfast style retreat with unique/contemporary rooms.
-Each of the three rooms are fully furnished with extras like kitchens.
+If you’re looking for something a little different then your typical hotel, the Luminaries Lodging and the Lambs Inn are fun choices.
+Luminaries Lodging is located in a historic building downtown in St. Croix Falls and offers unique/contemporary rooms.
+Each of the three rooms are fully furnished and offer amenities such as kitchens and sitting areas.
 The Lambs Inn sits above the Pins ’n’ Needles quilt shop.
 Travelers can rent one of two retreat apartments for the weekend with fully equipped kitchens.
 Both are located on Main Street down town St. Croix falls.
-There are more hotels and other lodging options in Osceola, if these are booked up.
-Both towns are great for travelers who like to wake up and stroll around town stopping at all the cute little shops and antique stores while looking for a great place to eat, like the Water Shed Cafe or The Vegetarian.
+There are more hotels and other lodging options in Osceola, or in the Chisago Lakes area if these are booked up.
+All of our area towns are great for travelers who like to wake up and stroll around town stopping at all the cute little shops and antique stores while looking for a great place to eat, like the Water Shed Cafe or The Vegetarian.

 If your Saturday morning requires some good coffee and music, you’re in luck!
 Grab a cup while you stroll from vendor to vendor picking up the seasons greatest produce, you’ll love this farmer’s market.
 The St. Croix Falls Farmer’s Market highlights local artists and host concerts throughout the season.
 The Market is open Saturday mornings from 10-1pm and is located at the Library Plaza on So.
 Washington Ave.,.
 Each week a new local artist and live music are featured.
 Check out the Market’s Facebook page for more information on highlighted artists, farm vendors, food trucks, and live music.